 In Goin you are able to see Maiko (apprentice Geisha) and Geiko (Geisha) in traditional kimono walking through the streets of Gion, located in downtown Kyoto.
 This area extends from Sanjo and Gojo streets in the north and south to Higashiyama and Kawabata streets to the east and west.

 Address: Gion, Higashiyama-ku

 Nearest Subway & Bus: Keihan Railway Shijo Station, Hankyu Railway Kawaramachi Station, or City Bus Stop Gion

-Street food and matcha (green tea) reign supreme in Kyoto, a city that is highly regarded for its fantastic Japanese cuisine.
-Eating in Kyoto doesn’t need to be expensive, and more often than not the best food can be found in local markets in the downtown area.
+Street food and matcha reign supreme in Kyoto.
+And this is a city that is highly regarded for its fantastic Japanese cuisine.
+But eating in Kyoto doesn’t need to be expensive.
+More often than not the best food can be found in local markets in the downtown area.
 If matcha flavoured ice cream, parfaits, frappes, hot drinks (and oodles more) are what you’re after, head to Gion district for a wide selection.
-Here are my favourite finds:

 Tamagoyaki (fried egg)

-One thing I ate a lot of in Kyoto and more than anywhere else in Japan was tamagoyaki – which is more or less fried egg – the same kind you’ve probably tried before at your local sushi store at home.
-It is a great cheap street food to grab on the go, especially for the vegetarians!
+One thing I ate a lot of in Kyoto and more than anywhere else in Japan was tamagoyaki.
+This is more or less fried egg, which you often find inside sushi.
+It is a great cheap street food to grab on the go, especially for vegetarians!

 Japanese sweet dumplings – also known as Dango – are an incredibly popular treat to grab on the go at markets in Kyoto.
 You’ll find many variations with some being plain and others in various sweet colourings – but all taste fairly similar.
 While they are a little tasteless for my liking (I have a mega sweet tooth), they’re still great to try.
 Prices vary, but expect to pay around 300-500 yen for 3-5 dumplings on a skewer.